-Usually, the judge orders that the fee be paid partially by you and partially by the insurance company.
+Usually, the judge orders that the fee be paid partially by you and mostly by the insurance company.
 In some cases, however, the judge orders that the fee is paid entirely out of your award if the claim was denied or the settlement is resolved with a payment to you and a dismissal of your claim.

 Q: Are there any other costs that I will need to pay?

 A: Yes.
 You are eventually responsible for all costs of your claim at the time your case is settled.
 In most cases, our doctors fee will be split between the insurance company and your benefits that you receive from the award we obtain for you.
 These costs only involve one or two medical evaluations to determine permanent disability after all treatment has resolved.